 Implementation of RDA

 Many libraries, including the National Library of Australia, the Library of Congress and the national libraries of Britain and Canada implemented RDA in March 2013.
-A full list of Australian libraries that have implemented RDA can be viewed here.
+A list of Australian libraries that have implemented RDA can be viewed here.

-It is important for library managers, system librarians and cataloguers to inform themselves about RDA as each individual library will need to decide when they will implement RDA and to devise their own implementation schedule.
+Each individual library will need to decide when they will implement RDA and to devise their own implementation schedule.

 When planning for RDA implementation and developing an implementation schedule, it is important to first identify all the tasks required to implement RDA.
 These tasks will vary for each library depending on a range of factors, for example whether they do their own cataloguing, if they purchase all or some of their catalogue records, which library system they use, if they intend to engage an external trainer.